dividurga/BinaryWatch/README.md

 ## Repository Structure

-### watchSTM32
+### watch_STM32
 This directory contains the design and firmware for the STM32-based binary watch.

-- **hardware**: Contains schematics, PCB layouts, and other hardware-related files.
-- **firmware**: Contains the source code for the STM32 microcontroller.

 ### watch_ATMega328p
 This directory contains the design for the ATMega328p-based binary watch.

 The firmware from the STM32 version can be modified to work for this hardware.
-Use the arduino versions of all the libraries and an RTC library for DS3231
+Use the arduino versions of all the libraries and an RTC library for the DS3231 RTC chip

 ### Setting the Time